supposedly/syntree/README.md

+# Modifications from original

+This repository is a fork from https://github.com/mshang/syntree.
+The primary modification in this fork is that the text area is replaced by the [Monaco code editor](https://github.com/Microsoft/monaco-editor).

+No modifications were made to the license.

+# Original README

 The goal of this project is to create a browser-based, fully local syntax tree generator, for drawing trees as you might find in an introductory linguistics course.
 Here are a few main features:

 * Designed to be easy to use.